akerS4I/akerS4I/README.md

 ## 🚀 About Me
 I'm a Junior Frontend developer

-Who is trying to find a job as a Web Dev
+Who is trying to find a job

-If you liked my work feel free to contact me
+If you like my work feel free to contact me

 - Email: *recrentic@gmail.com*
 - Telegram: *@akeraminai*